Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 }
 ```

->**NOTE**: To `new QueryClient()` you can pass an object that specify a couple of options.
+>**NOTE**: ==To `new QueryClient()` we can pass an object that specify a couple of options==.
 We can specify `defaultOptions`, and then usually what we want is to specify options for our queries.
-One option that we can experiment with is called `staleTime`. ==`staleTime` is basically the amount of time that the data in the cache will stay fresh, so that it will stay valid, until it is re-fetched again==:
+One option that we can experiment with is called `staleTime`. ==`staleTime` is basically the amount of time that the data in the cache will stay fresh, so that it will stay valid, until it is refetched again==:
 >
 >```react
 >const queryClient = new QueryClient({